percona/psmdb-docs/source/install/yum.rst

    it will conflict with Percona Server for MongoDB.
    There are several options to deal with this:

-   * Remove the SELinux packages or not install them at all.
+   * Remove the SELinux packages.
      This is not recommended, because it may violate security.

    * Disable SELinux by setting ``SELINUX``